rsyncOSX/RsyncOSX_archived/README.md

 ### Rsync

-In last release image (RsyncOSX.dmg) there is a `rsync-3.1.2.dmg` which includes a built version of latest version of rsync.
-To install this version of rsync please make a catalog on your mac (e.g. `/usr/local/bin`) and make RsyncOSX aware of using the new rsync in [userconfig](https://github.com/rsyncOSX/Documentation/blob/master/docs/UserConfiguration.md).
-A compiled version of rsync will be included in every coming release of RsyncOSX.
+In last release image (RsyncOSX.zip) there is a `rsync-3.1.3.dmg` which includes a built version of latest version of rsync.
+See the `readme.txt` and make RsyncOSX aware of using the new rsync in [userconfig](https://github.com/rsyncOSX/Documentation/blob/master/docs/UserConfiguration.md).

 The default version of `rsync` in macOS is old (version 2.6.9, [protocol](https://rsync.samba.org/how-rsync-works.html) version 29).
 Version [2.6.9](https://download.samba.org/pub/rsync/src/rsync-2.6.9-NEWS) was released in nov 2006.
 The current release of rsync is version [3.1.3](https://download.samba.org/pub/rsync/src/rsync-3.1.3-NEWS) protocol 31 released 28 January 2018.
 There are at least three options to get and install the current version of rsync for use in RsyncOSX:

-- use the `rsync-3.1.3.dmg` within `RsyncOSX.dmg`to install the latest version of rsync (from version 4.9.9 of RsyncOSX)
+- use the `rsync-3.1.3.dmg` within `RsyncOSX.zip`to install the latest version of rsync (from version 5.0.0 of RsyncOSX)
 - install Xcode and download the rsync [source](https://rsync.samba.org/) from rsync.samba.org
 	- required tools are `gcc` and `make` which are part of Xcode command line tool (you might be able to install Xcode command line tool only by downloading the tools from [Apple Developer page](https://developer.apple.com/))
 	- untar the source archive and use `make` to compile and install, rsync compiles without any issues on macOS